Say you write one good LinkedIn post. Call it half an hour by the time you've researched, drafted, and found the hook.

 Staggering is what I recommend.
 Spreading the same idea across platforms over 2-3 days keeps your content calendar full without that "I just saw this same post five times" feeling your followers get when everything drops at once.

-A Real Example: One LinkedIn Post Becomes 8 Pieces
+How It Works: One LinkedIn Post Becomes 8 Pieces

 Here's what Sydium generated: